peterkuma/rstool/README.md

 surf dataset specifies near-surface variables which can be used as an optional input to rstool.
 These can come from a co-located automatic weather station (AWS).
-Some native radiosonde data can already contain same of these varibales (iMet).
+Some native radiosonde data can already contain same of these variables (iMet).
 Near-surface variables are needed to calculate some derived profile variables such as the lifting condensation level.
 All variables must have a single dimension `time`.
 The point nearest to the radiosonde launch time is